dir. Damian Mc Carthy.

 In a dank and rotting room Olga (Leila Sykes) steps cautiously into the light, blood trickling from her nose.
 In one outstretched hand she grasps a child’s toy – a drumming rabbit with upturned eyes – which she points ahead like a flashlight, as if it might illuminate something before her.
 It’s an arresting opening, destined for iconic status, to what soon proves to be one of the best horror films in years.

-Director Mc Carthy marshal’s a sense of ratchetting dread with surgical precision, the water slowly boiling around Isaac, rising to his neck.
-To disclose more would be to court spoilers and ruin the incrementally increasing terror, but suffice to say that what begins as an intriguing if generic chamber piece gradually transforms into one of the most genuinely terrifying ghost stories in recent memory: for whilst not much is new here – with familiar tropes (creepy toys; spooky house) – every beat has been reworked to thrilling effect, a choking, cloying claustrophobia mounting by the minute that sticks in the back of your throat and grips the heart with tight, skeletal fingers.
+Director Mc Carthy marshal’s a sense of ratchetting dread with precision, the water slowly boiling around Isaac.
+To disclose more would be to court spoilers and ruin the incrementally increasing terror, but suffice to say that what begins as an intriguing if generic chamber piece gradually transforms into one of the most genuinely terrifying ghost stories in recent memory: for whilst not much is new here – creepy toys; spooky house – every beat has been reworked to thrilling effect, a choking, cloying claustrophobia mounting by the minute that sticks in the back of your throat and grips the heart with tight, skeletal fingers.

 Exhilarating, terrifying and unbearable (in the best way) Caveat is an incredible calling-card for all involved, a future favourite for horror hounds which will burrow deep into your soul at night, refusing to let the sleep come easy.